anicoll/screamer/README.md

 ---

+## new: Lease-Based Partition Assignment

+Screamer uses a lease-based mechanism to assign partitions to runners.
+This ensures:
+- **Exclusivity**: A partition is processed by only one runner at a time.
+- **Failover**: If a runner dies, its leases expire and are picked up by other runners.
+- **Load Balancing**: Partitions are distributed among runners.

+### Configuration Options

+You can configure the behavior of the lease mechanism using functional options in `NewSubscriber`:

+- `WithMaxConnections(int)`: Limits the number of partitions a single runner instance can claim.
+Default is 400.
+  > [!NOTE]
+  > The default Spanner client library has a maximum of 400 sessions.
+Going beyond this limit may degrade performance.
+See [Configure the number of sessions](https://docs.cloud.google.com/spanner/docs/sessions#configure_the_number_of_sessions_and_grpc_channels_in_the_pools) for more details.
+- `WithLeaseDuration(time.Duration)`: Sets the duration of the lease.
+Runners must heartbeat within this interval to keep the lease.
+Default is 30s.
+- `WithRebalancingInterval(time.Duration)`: Sets how often the runner checks if it should release partitions to balance the load.

 ### Sypnosis

 This library is an implementation to subscribe a change stream's records of Google Cloud Spanner in Go.